margaret-swift/abmAME/README.md

 --------------------------------------------------------------------------------

-The *abmAnimalMovement* simulates animal movement use a discrete time agent-based model, programmed in C++ via the Rcpp package.
+The *abmAnimalMovement* package simulates animal movement use a discrete time agent-based model, programmed in C++ via the Rcpp package.
 The simulations include a number of key internal and external movement influences, as well as parameters for navigation and mobility capacity of the animal.

 A more complete description of the package, alongside a demonstration can be found at DOI: TBC.
 Or a draft version of that manuscript within the package Github [here](https://github.com/BenMMarshall/abmAnimalMovement/blob/main/notebook/manuscript/Agent-based_model_walkthrough.pdf).